teamradish/TRBotBingo/README.md

 * BingoBoardCellSize - The size of each tile on the bingo board
 * BingoBoardPosOffset - The initial position of the bingo board
 * BingoBoardSpacing - How far apart each tile on the bingo board is spaced from one another
 * BingoPipeFilePath - The path to the pipe file that TRBot can use to interact with the bingo board.
 This is created automatically.
-The default is the same folder as the executable.
+The default path is the same folder as the executable with the name "BingoPipe". **Both TRBot and TRBotBingo must be reading from the same file to interact with each other!** Check your paths!
 * WindowSize - The size of the window for the bingo game.
 * FPS - How fast to run the bingo game in FPS.
 The board isn't demanding, so only set this higher if you want updates to reflect faster.
 Recommended: 15